-In the work of Moser and Tardos for the variable setting [28] and of Harris and Srinivasan for the uniform mesure on permutations [18], flaw choice can be arbitrary and the whole issue "is swept under the rug" [35].
+In the work of Moser and Tardos for the variable setting [28] and of Harris and Srinivasan for the uniform measure on permutations [18], flaw choice can be arbitrary, and the whole issue "is swept under the rug" [35].
 This can be explained as follows.
-In these settings, due to the symmetry of $\Omega$ , we can afford to overapproximate $W_t(\mathcal{A})$ in a way that completely ignores flaw choice, i.e., we can deem flaw choice to be adversarial, and still recover the LLL condition.
+In these settings, due to the symmetry of Ω , we can afford to bound $\mathcal{W}t(\mathcal{A})$ in a way that completely ignores flaw choice; i.e., we can deem flaw choice to be adversarial but still recover the LLL condition.
 Theorem 5 shows that this should not be confused with deeming flaw choice "irrelevant" for such algorithms.
-Exactly the opposite is true, a fact also established experimentally [8]: the Moser-Tardos algorithm, in practice, succeeds on instances far denser than predicted by the LLL condition.
+In fact, exactly the opposite is true, and this was also established in [8], which showed that the Moser-Tardos algorithm, in practice, succeeds on instances far denser than predicted by the LLL condition.

 Kolmogorov [23] gave a sufficient condition, called commutativity, for arbitrary flaw choice.
-One can think of commutativity as the requirement that there exists a supergraph of the causality graph satisfying a strong symmetry condition (including that all arcs are bidirectional), for which the LLL condition still holds.
-However, such symmetries can not be expected to hold in general, something reflected in the requirement of traceability in our Theorem 3, and in the specificity of the flaw choice mechanisms in our Theorems 1 and 2.
-More generally, in [19], Harvey and Vondrák provided strong evidence that in the absence of commutativity, specific flaw choice is necessary to match Shearer's criterion for the LLL.
+One can think of commutativity as the requirement that there exist a supergraph of the causality graph satisfying a strong symmetry condition (including that all arcs be bidirectional), for which the LLL condition still holds.
+However, such symmetries cannot be expected to hold in general, which is reflected in the requirement of traceability in our Theorem 3 and in the specificity of the flaw-choice mechanisms in our Theorems 1 and 2.
+More generally, in [19], Harvey and Vondrák provided strong evidence that in the absence of commutativity, a specific flaw choice is necessary to match Shearer's criterion for the LLL.

-2.7 Comparison with Resampling Oracles
+2.7.
+Comparison with resampling oracles.
 Harvey and Vondrák [19] proved that in the setting of resampling oracles, i.e., no distortion, when the causality graph is symmetric, if one resamples a maximal independent set of bad events each time, the resulting algorithm succeeds even under Shearer's condition.
-(Notably, Shearer's condition, involving an exponential number of terms, is not used in applications).
-As a corollary, they prove that in this setting, in (6), strict inequality (<) can be replaced with inequality ( $\leq$ ).
+(Notably, Shearer's condition, involving an exponential number of terms, is not used in applications.)
+As a corollary, they prove that in this setting, in (6), strict inequality (<) can be replaced with inequality (\le) .
 As our results are over arbitrary directed causality graphs, for which no analogue to Shearer's condition exists, we do not have an analogous result.
-However, for the case where the causality graph is symmetric (undirected), the third author showed [23] that the analogue of Shearer's lemma holds in our framework.
+However, for the case when the causality graph is symmetric (undirected), Kolmogorov showed [23] that the analogue of Shearer's lemma holds in our framework.
 That is, if the conditions that result when in the standard Shearer lemma one replaces probabilities with charges are satisfied, then the algorithm that resamples a maximal independent set of bad events each time succeeds.